Renanloes/T-Systems-candidate-order-service/README.md

 ### Pricing Retry

-Orders with `PENDING_PRICING` are checked by a scheduled retry service.

-The current implementation retries pending pricing every 10 seconds.

-When pricing becomes available again, the same order ID is used and the order moves to `CONFIRMED`.
+A scheduled retry service was added to find orders in `PENDING_PRICING` and attempt pricing again.

-The retry interval is intentionally short so that the recovery behavior can be demonstrated during the exercise.
+The current retry interval is 10 seconds.

+The retry behavior was implemented as part of the solution, but it was not fully validated before the timebox ended.
+Therefore, the retry path should be considered a known limitation of the submitted solution.

 ### Repository